leangjia/blender_docs/trunk/blender_docs/manual/modeling/meshes/structure.rst

 .. _bpy.types.Mesh.auto_smooth_angle:

 Auto Smooth
-   Edges where an angle between the faces is smaller than specified in the *Angle* button will be smoothed, when shading of these parts of the mesh is set to smooth.
+   Edges where an angle between the faces is smaller than specified in the *Angle* field will be smoothed, when shading of these parts of the mesh is set to smooth.
 This is an easier way to combine smooth and sharp edges.

-   Angle
-      Angle number field.

 .. figure:: /images/modeling_meshes_structure_example-auto-smooth.png
    :width: 250px